Switzerland has a population of over 7 million.

-Of particular importance in Switzerland has the cheese - itIt is not only a tradition, but also the soul of the country: it is open 600 dairies, which produce 450 varieties of cheese (a real Alpine cheese made in the mountains in the summer).
+Cheese is of particular importance in Switzerland - it is not only a tradition, but also the soul of the country: 600 cheese dairies are open here, which produce 450 types of cheese (real Alpine cheese is made in the mountains in summer).

 Summer is a special time in Switzerland: at this time, every village, town, village and town celebrate its own, special holidays.
 For example, the Francophone part of Switzerland celebrates Fete de Vendanges - the holiday is accompanied by grateful processions in honor of the harvested grape harvest..

 If a Swiss invites you to visit, be punctual and present the owners of the house with a small present..